CoToYo/CS501HW3/README.md

 Snigdha (Sia) - UI of the app

-Shaq  (Abhishek)

-Kash - Functionalities of the app (Picking random numbers, etc)
+Shaq  (Abhishek) - Functionalities of the application